Asian American Literature: Sources for Research

 Journal of Asian American Studies

-This is an interdisciplinary journal which focuses on Asian American issues and is produced by the Association of Asian American Studies.
-Some college campuses will have electronic access to this via "Project Muse" of Johns Hopkins Press.
+This interdisciplinary journal, founded in 1998, focuses on Asian American issues and is produced by the Association of Asian American Studies.
+Some libraries will have electronic access to this via Project Muse or Jstor databases.

 MELUS: Journal of the Society for the Study of the Multi-ethnic Literature of the United States.

 Focused on literature and literary criticism, MELUS is the most important journal for the study of Ethnic American literature and it has individual articles, reviews, interviews, and occasionally whole issues devoted to the study of Asian American literature.
-MELUS can be found in both print and electronic form and most colleges and universities will provide students with access to the full text MELUS articles for printing, downloading, or emailing.
+MELUS can be found in both print and electronic form and most colleges and universities will provide students with access to full text MELUS articles for printing, downloading, or emailing.

 Suggested Scholarly Books